mecsbalint/workbooks/workbooks/module_python.md

 * How can Python Interpreter use a C extension module?
 * What is Cython?
 * How do you do static typing in Cython?
 Why is it important?
+* What is the difference between `cdef` and `cpdef` in function declaration?
+* How do you call C functions in a cython code?

+## Testing
+* What are Python assertions?
+* What are pytest and unittest?
+* What is timeit module?
+How can we use it for testing?

+## Seaborn